 - (a) Pursuant to Section 3400 of the California Public Contract Code, the Authority shall not draft RFPs, RFQs or specifications for bids (i) in a manner that limits the RFP or RFQ process or bidding, directly or indirectly, to any one specific concern, or (ii) calling for a designated material, product or service by specific brand or trade name unless the specification lists at least two brands or trade names of comparable quality or utility and is followed by the words "or equal" so that respondents may furnish any equal material, product or service.
 The Authority shall, if aware of an equal product manufactured in California, name that product in the specification.
 In those cases involving a unique or novel product application required to be used in the public interest, or where only one brand or trade name is known to the Authority, it may list only one.
 Specifications shall provide a period of time prior to or after, or prior to and after, the award of the agreement or contract for submission of data substantiating a request for a substitution of "an equal" item.
-If no time period is specified, data may be submitted any time within 35 days after the award of the agreement or contract. - (b) Paragraph 7(a) shall not be applicable if the Authority makes a finding that is described in the RFP, RFQ or RFB that a particular material, product or service is designated by specific brand or trade name for either of the following purposes: (i) in order that a field test or experiment may be made to determine the product's suitability for future use; or (ii) in order to match other products in use on a particular public improvement either completed or in the course of completion. - (8) Disadvantaged Business Enterprises.
-The Authority's procurement of service and consulting agreements and contracts for the purchase of supplies, materials and equipment shall be consistent with the Federal Aviation Administration's policies relating to the participation of disadvantaged business enterprises.
+If no time period is specified, data may be submitted any time within 35 days after the award of the agreement or contract. - (b) Paragraph 7(a) shall not be applicable if the Authority makes a finding that is described in the RFP, RFQ or invitation for bids that a particular material, product or service is designated by specific brand or trade name for either of the following purposes: (i) in order that a field test or experiment may be made to determine the product's suitability for future use; or (ii) in order to match other products in use on a particular public improvement either completed or in the course of completion. - (8) Disadvantaged Business Enterprises.
+The Authority's procurement of service and consulting agreements and contracts for the purchase of supplies, materials and equipment shall be consistent with the Federal Aviation Administration's policies relating to the participation of disadvantaged business enterprises. - (9) Indemnification.
+The Executive Director shall determine the appropriate indemnification provisions to include in service and consulting agreements and contracts for the purchase of supplies, materials and equipment. - (10) Insurance Requirement.
+The Executive Director shall determine the appropriate insurance provisions to include in service and consulting agreements and contracts for the purchase of supplies, materials and equipment.

-(9) Indemnification.

-- (a) The President/CEO shall determine the appropriate indemnification provisions to include in service and consulting agreements and contracts for the purchase of supplies, materials and equipment. - (10) Insurance Requirement.
-The President/CEO shall determine the appropriate insurance provisions to include in service and consulting agreements and contracts for the purchase of supplies, materials and equipment. - 11) Compliance with all Applicable Laws.
-In any situation where compliance with this policy will place the Authority in conflict with any applicable provisions of state or federal law, the Authority shall comply with such provisions, notwithstanding this policy.
+(11) Compliance with all Applicable Laws .
+In any situation where compliance with this policy will place the Authority in conflict with any applicable provisions of state or federal lathe Authority shall comply with such provisions, notwithstanding this policy. aw, [Resolution No. 2002-02 dated September 20, 2002.]
+[Superceded by Resolution No dated]